 TIMBER HILL FARM'S STORY

-The first people to inhabit our region were the Pemijoasek tribe, and their village (in the current Weirs and Paugus area) was the largest in the Northeast.
-The Native Americans inhabited the region for many thousands of years before European conquerers arrived, and Lake Winnipesauke, 'The smile of the Great Spirit,' was the central hub of trade for the southern tier of the Abnaki Confederacy of Tribes.
+The first people to inhabit NH's Lakes Region were the Pemijoasek tribe.
+Their village (the current Weirs and Paugus area) was the largest in the Northeast and Lake Winnipesauke, 'The smile of the Great Spirit,' was the central hub of trade for the southern tier of the Abnaki Confederacy of Tribes.
+Native Americans inhabited this region for thousands of years before European conquerers arrived.

 As one of the Lakes Region's first homestead farms, Timber Hill Farm's relatively short history has been defined by agricultural ingenuity and adaptability.
 The Farm was founded in 1784 on the rolling northern side of Meetinghouse Hill - the scenic apex location of Gilford's first meetinghouse, church and other settlement buildings (a few stone foundations are still visible from the road).